learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Software_Licenses.md

 ## Types of Software Licenses

-There exists multiples types of software licenses.
+There exists multiple types of software licenses.
 These vary generally in terms of restrictions and permissions given to the users.
 Licenses typically fall into two broader categories; free and open-source licenses and proprietary licenses which are more restrictive.

 ### Public Domain

 A public domain license is the most open type of license that exists.
 As its name suggests, software that belongs to the public domain is available to all.
-This license places no restrictions on use and distirbuton.
+This license places no restrictions on use and distribution.
 Software under this license is most of the time open-source, meaning that users or other developers can freely modify its code.

 ### Permissive Licenses

-Permissve licenses are one of the most commonly-used software licenses.
+Permissive licenses are one of the most commonly-used software licenses.
 They are open-source but still have minmal restrictions regarding distribution and modification.
-These licenses allow users substanctial freedom to use, modify, and reditribute the software.
+These licenses allow users substantial freedom to use, modify, and redistribute the software.
 These novel changes and updates do not have to be disclosed to others.
 In other words, developers have the right to take the software under the permissive license, modify it, add their changes, and keep the new version to themselves or share it with others.
-Permissive licenses allow a collaborative environment while still requring some restrictions to be met.
+Permissive licenses allow a collaborative environment while still requiring some restrictions to be met.
 For instance, permissive licenses require users to include the copyright notice as well as the license text.

 Some of the popular permissve licenses are the MIT License, the Apache License, and the Berkeley Source Distribution (BSD) License.